kallu/aws-templates/vpc/README.md

    * VpcCidr
    * VpcIntraCidr

-Primary and secondary CIDRs. `VpcCidr` covers private and public subnets.
-`VpcIntraCidr` is for internal subnets.
+Primary and secondary CIDRs. `VpcCidr` covers private and public subnets, `VpcIntraCidr` is for internal subnets.

-_NOTE:_ There are several restrictions for VPC CIDR ranges and sizes. https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing
+_NOTE:_ There are several restrictions for VPC CIDR ranges and sizes.
+See https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html#VPC_Sizing

 #### Public subnets
    * PubCidrX

-`PubCirdX` is CIDR for public subnet you want to deploy.
+`PubCidrX` is CIDR for public subnet you want to deploy.
 Leaving the parameter empty will not deploy the subnet or NAT in given AZ.
 If you don't deploy public subnet, then there won't be a route to internet, via IGW, from private subnet in the same AZ.
 Public subnets are for resources you want to expose to internet.
 Typically these are NATs and internet facing load-balancers.

-_NOTE:_ Default route from public subnet is always to IGW and access to internal subnets or TGW is blocked by network access control list (NACL).
+_NOTE:_ Default route from public subnet is always to local IGW and access to internal subnets or TGW is blocked by network access control list (NACL).

 #### Private subnets